pipriles/drocsid/README.md

 To start the server you do `python3 wsgi.py` and to run the bot `python3 bot.py`.

+At first all users are connected to the `global` room, you can go to a different chat room by doing `/join ROOM`.

 ## Tests

 To run the tests you will need pytest.